 Question 1: Budget reality.
 Can your school afford £60,000, 150,000 in year one, plus ongoing annual costs of £13,000, 36,000?
 If your school is already financially stretched or cash flow is tight, MYP is a luxury you cannot yet afford.
 GCSE strengthening is a lower-cost alternative that delivers measurable impact.

 Question 4: Strategic fit.
-Does MYP align with your school's or MAT's strategic vision?
+Does MYP fit your school's or MAT's strategic vision?
 Is international mindedness a priority?
-Are you seeking to differentiate in the local market?
-Are you aiming to recruit international learners or attracting families moving from international schools?
-If MYP is a tactical response to falling roll or a fad, it will fail.
-If it reflects genuine strategic direction, it has a chance.
+Are you trying to stand out in the local market?
+Are you aiming to recruit international learners or attract families moving from international schools?

 Question 5: Contingency planning.
 If authorisation fails, or uptake is lower than expected, can you sustain a hybrid model, or will you pivot back to GCSE?
 Failure at the authorisation visit is costly (lost investment, staff morale); low uptake means you've invested heavily but serve only a fraction of your learner cohort.
 Map the downside risk.